Have a Question?

 BASIS and Oracle Java Licensing

-What does this mean to you?
 You continue to have a choice in which LTS distribution of Java you choose to use:

-• Oracle Java SE 17, and any future Oracle Java SE LTS products: the NFTC will terminate one year after the release of the subsequent LTS at which time a paid support agreement will need to be in effect:
+• Oracle Java SE 17, along with any future Long-Term Support (LTS) Java versions, will be free under the No-Fee Terms and Conditions (NFTC) for only one year after the release of the next LTS version.
+After this period, a paid support agreement will be required.

-If you would like to read more on this announcement here are a few articles to review:
+If you would like to read more on this announcement, here are a few articles to review:

 Table of Contents